AhmedAbdoDev/Url-Shortener/README.md

 ### **URL Shortening**
 - `POST /short` → Shorten a URL (Requires authentication)
+- `GET /:short` → Redirect to the original URL
+- `GET /:short/stats` → Redirect to the original URL
-- `GET /:shortId` → Redirect to the original URL
+- `GET /:short/qr` → Redirect to the original URL

 ---